Create the register

 emulator = LocalEmulator(backend_type=BackendType.QutipBackendV2)

 The call emulator.run(program) will return a Job object type.
 All execution methods (LocalEmulator.run(), RemoteEmulator.run(), and QPU.run()) return a Job object that serves as a handler for managing the execution lifecycle and to fetch the results once the computation is completed.
-For more info about this specific object, please, have a look at Qoolqit documentation.
-As an example, lets inspect the results we got in the previous run:
+More about this in the remote emulator section of this page.

 # single result in the sequence